 Your family’s view of the world will expand through sharing language, culture and customs.

 CHI Au Pairs undergo a thorough screening process, including personal interviews, previous childcare experience evaluation, psychometric testing, criminal background checks and confirmed character reference checks.

 CHI Au Pairs love children and are excited to share their cultural heritage with their host family and to become a part of the daily family life.

 CHI Au Pair is a cost effective childcare solution for families with several children: there are no additional fees per child.

-You will get guaranteed 45 hours of childcare per week and the following:
+You will get up to 45 hours of childcare per week and the following:

 How the Au Pair Program works

 The Au Pair Program is an educational and cultural exchange program with a child care component.
 Au Pairs come to the United States for one year to provide up to 45 hours of child care per week for their host family while pursuing educational credits.
 Sponsoring organizations in the U.S. have the responsibility for administering the program, within the regulations set by the Department of State (DOS).
 Although DOS authorizes these sponsoring organizations to conduct Au Pair programs, the responsibility for choosing the right organization rests solely with the host family and the Au Pair.